mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 .. image:: /images/dockers/Storyboard_thumbnailonly_view.png

 A storyboard is a series of drawings and directions that outlines a film as a set of scenes.
-These scenes may be accompanied with text which can provide additional context such as dialog, action descriptions, or pertinent details needed for production.
+These scenes may be accompanied with text that can provide additional context such as dialog, action descriptions, or pertinent details needed for production.
 Storyboarding is used extensively during the planning phase of a film to achieve a better understanding of the overall production and its needs.
 Storyboards are